Honestly, I’m Not The Martian

 Lionheart History

 My next appointment with sexy Dr. Thong was embarrassing.
 I would tell her a story after months of writing.
 I told her about how I created a parallel world known as Planet Concuckodore where fun-loving, happy Concuckodorians could only communicate verbally through laughter.
 The Concuckodorians were a lot like humans.
 They could read and write with language arts and numbers, but could only laugh when making conversation.
 The greatest speeches on Concuckodore were spoken in laughter.
 She just nodded her head and almost looked interested, until I couldn’t stop laughing hearing myself describe a gone-wrong comical sci-fi story about a Concuckodorian who died after a heart-stopping fit of laughter on a hot air balloon ride.
 I took a deep breath and listened to the old brag of my heart.
 Wrapped with my own paranoia and riddled with anxiety and guilt for telling a stupid story, I was determined not to let her know I’d worked on the story for a long time.
 She raised her skirt a little higher, then reclined back in her chair a little more, showing a little more leg after the appointment was over.
 There was nothing but my reputation to worry about.
 She was done testing my hearing and I had barely passed, but she didn’t give me another appointment and explained how my behaviour was inappropriate.
 I wasn’t laughing.
 I turned red from embarrassment and thanked her for the appointment.
-It was one of many last times I'd make a fool of myself.
-It was a humiliating and humbling learning experience as a writer.
-Separating health and work turned into a valuable lesson and actually sound advice to give to anyone.
+It was one of many last times I'd make an evil fool of myself.
+The experienced writer with sound advice.

-Years passed, and I got married; and my happy life was happier and my dark stories turned darker.
-A few more different embarrassments pitching Beyond The Blue Kite and I would become an author.
+Years passed, and I got married, and my happy life was happier and my dark stories turned darker.
+A few more different embarrassments pitching and I would become an author.
 I started writing and acting like an author and attended conferences.
 Really getting my head into the game, I submitted a short story starter last month to the Ontario Writers’ Conference, but it was untitled.
-To finish it off and make it complete, I’d re-write it and give it a new title.
-WOW, I'm weird.
+Many title changes, a colossal amount of time.

 EXCERPT FROM THE ANXIETY-RIDDLED TREE

 "Um, what are you doing?"
-The apple tree reached out and talked to me with a deep, heavy, angry voice.
+The apple tree reached out and talked to me in a deep, heavy, angry voice.

 “Um, I don't think so.”
 The tree got more upset the more I tried to pick more good apples.